nlpxucan/WizardLM/README.md

 ## WizardLM Weights

-We will release [WizardLM] weights as delta weights to comply with the LLaMA model license before 4/28/2023, before that please refer to our above demo site to play with WizardLM.
+We will release [WizardLM] weights as delta weights to comply with the LLaMA model license before 4/28/2023 to wait for an internal review, before that please refer to our above demo site to play with WizardLM.

 ## Fine-tuning